da4asandbox/modules-css/historicizing-data/lesson-2.md

 - Emphasize that the About page is the primary place you will often go for data projects to answer some of the above questions.
 - Finally, sometimes a Google Search can be an even more effecient way to uncover some of this information.
 For instance, a Google Search for ```Trans-Atlantic Slave Trade Database``` brings up [a much more digestible summary of the project](https://hutchinscenter.fas.harvard.edu/trans-atlantic-slave-trade-database).

-## Tutorial: Exploring Tabular Data
+## Tutorial: Working With Tabular Data

 Tabular data is the storage of information through a system of rows and columns.
 Arguably the most common format you will come across tabular data is through a spreadsheet.
 Although spreadsheets can come in several different file types, for today we're going to work in Google Sheets.